gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Incubating features

-We will typically introduce new features as _incubating_ at first, giving you a chance to test them out.
-Typically the implementation quality of the new features is already good but the API might still change with the next release based on the feedback we receive.
+New features as typically introduced as “_incubating_”.
+The key characteristic of an incubating feature is that it may change in an incompatible way in a future Gradle release.
+At some time in the future, after incorporating invaluable real-world feedback from Gradle users, the feature will be deemed stable and “_promoted_”.
+At this point it is no longer subject to incompatible change.
+That is, the feature is now subject to the backwards compatibility policy.

-For some very challenging engineering problems like the Gradle Daemon or parallel builds, it is impossible to get the implementation quality right from the beginning.
+Typically, the implementation quality of incubating features is sound.
+For some very challenging engineering problems, such as the Gradle Daemon or parallel task execution, it is impossible to get the implementation quality right from the beginning as the feature needs real world exposure.
+The feedback from the incubation phase can be used to iteratively improve the stability of the feature.

-So we need you here also as beta testers.
-We will iterate on the new feature based on your feedback, eventually releasing it as stable and production-ready.
-Those of you who use new features before that point gain the competitive advantage of early access to new functionality in exchange for helping refine it over time.
+By releasing features early in the incubating state, users gain a competitive advantage through early access to new functionality in exchange for helping refine it over time, ultimately making Gradle a better tool.

-To learn more read our [forum posting on our release approach](http://forums.gradle.org/gradle/topics/the_gradle_release_approach).
+To learn more, see the [User Guide chapter on the Feature Lifecycle](userguide/feature_lifecycle.html).

 ### New Ivy publishing mechanism